Skip to main content

 • Professional services (Not Installation, Training, or Shipping/Freight)

-When a Fabricated Equipment request is approved and the Approval Email generated, it is the Fiscal Manager’s responsibility to update the Inventory Indicator attribute.
+When a Fabricated Equipment request is approved, and the Approval Email is generated, it is the Fiscal Manager’s responsibility to update the Inventory Indicator attribute.
 The Fiscal Manager will change the attribute based on whether an inventory is required.

 Primary Criteria for Capitalization: Per Asset Management Guidelines